Kevin Pillar Player Props: Braves vs. Astros

 Astros Pitching Rankings

-- The 9.5 strikeouts per nine innings put together by the Astros pitching staff ranks sixth in the league.
+- The Astros pitching staff ranks fourth in the league with a collective 9.7 strikeouts per nine innings.

-- The Astros have a 3.35 team ERA that ranks sixth across all MLB pitching staffs.
+- The Astros have the fifth-ranked team ERA across all MLB pitching staffs (3.33).

-- Astros pitchers combine to allow 20 home runs (one per game), the 10th-fewest in baseball.
+- The Astros rank 13th in baseball in home runs allowed (22 total, one per game).

-- Valdez gets the start for the Astros, his fifth of the season.
-He is 1-2 with a 1.80 ERA and 25 strikeouts in 25 2/3 innings pitched.
+- Javier (2-0 with a 3.68 ERA and 19 strikeouts in 22 2/3 innings pitched) makes the start for the Astros, his fifth of the season.

-- In his last time out on Sunday, the left-hander went six innings against the Texas Rangers, allowing one earned run while surrendering four hits.
+- The righty last appeared on Tuesday against the Toronto Blue Jays, when he tossed five innings, allowing one earned run while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.